Singer Chris Brown to remain in jail until probation hearing

 Brown's jailing is another mark on a growing rap sheet for the singer, whose music has so far been able to maintain wide popularity despite a poor image that has included his beating of Rihanna and several altercations.

-The singer, who also faces a misdemeanour assault case in Washington, D.C., had been in the Malibu, California, rehabilitation centre for anger management.
+The singer, who also faces a misdemeanor assault case in Washington, D.C., had been in the Malibu, California, rehabilitation center for anger management.

 Brandlin had sentenced Brown to 90 days in the treatment program in November following his assault arrest where he allegedly punched and broke the nose of a man who was trying to get a picture with him.